Plot Outline:

 • Book Cover Image Slawter (Ireland and UK CD)

-• Book Cover Image Slawter (Japan)
+• Book Cover Image Slawter (Thailand)

-• Book Cover Image Slawter (USA)
+• Book Cover Image Slawter (Indonesia)

 • Book Cover Image Slawter (Norway)